Cap-Panaka/Live-Reader/README.md

 # Live-Reader
 This HTML + CSS + JS site turns words into voice.
-Pick a voice, hit “Speak,” and watch your text come alive!
+Pick a voice, hit “Listen,” and watch your text come alive!
 Perfect for fun, learning, or just messing around.

+Link: <a href="https://cap-panaka.github.io/Live-Reader/"> Live-Reader</a>